hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-create-apply-and-document-solution.md

 ### Overview

-We want to identify all remaining development work for [REPLACE WITH Alert/Aria/Contrast Error/Error] so that we can create the issues to fix
+We need to make issues that will create, apply and document a solution for [REPLACE WITH Alert/Aria/Contrast Error/Error] so that it can get fixed on the site and documented for future devlopers

 ### Details
 Category: [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error]